Everything there is to know about learning to drive

 The first step is get a provisional driving licence, which you can apply for from the age of 15 years 9 months.
 However, although you can ride a moped or light quad bike from the age of 16, in most cases (and barring some special medical conditions), you can’t drive a car until you are 17 years old.
-And, most importantly, you must not drive until you have received the licence.
+You must not drive until you have received the licence.

 How do I apply for a provisional licence?

-The easiest way to get a licence is to apply online, using your Government Gateway ID; and, if you don’t have such an ID, you will automatically get one as part of your application.
+The easiest way to get a licence is to apply online, using your Government Gateway ID.
+If you don’t have such an ID, you will automatically get one as part of your application.
 As an alternative, you can apply by post, but not only does it take longer, it costs more and you have to send some original documents to prove your identity.

 Meet the minimum age and eyesight requirements.
 The latter can be tested by an optician

 Be able to provide addresses where you have lived for the past three years

 With a provisional licence – and as long as you are accompanied (see below) – you can drive anywhere, on any sort of roads, with the exception of motorways.

 Who can accompany me?

 It’s illegal for a learner to drive a car on their own, but there are strict rules on who can accompany them.
 When you are having a paid lesson, the instructor must be a qualified and approved driving instructor (ADI) – or a trainee – and display a badge to say they’re registered with the DVSA (Driver and Vehicle Standards Agency).
 This will be green if they’re qualified, and pink if they’re a trainee.